GoodforGod/avro-json-optional-decoder/README.md

 ## License

-This project licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project licensed under the MIT - see the [LICENSE](LICENSE) file for details.